Wissam-Sandbox/traffic-app/README.md

-# Traffic Catalog :tram: :car: :airplane:
+# Traffic Catalog :speedboat: :car: :airplane:
 Traffic/transportation catalog prototype SPA.

-## Getting Started
+## :checkered_flag: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.